mkavana/docs/_posts/03-install/2020-06-03-install-wordcount-ext.md

 This guide describes how to download and install Microsoft's **Word Count** extension for the Visual Studio Code (VSC) editor.
 The Word Count extension displays the total the number of words present in a file opened in VSC (i.e. "word count").

-> **Note**: More information about the Word Count extension is available from the page [Marketplace: WordCount](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount).
+> **Note**: More information about the Word Count extension is available from the Visual Studio Marketplace webpage [WordCount](https://marketplace.visualstudio.com/items?itemName=ms-vscode.wordcount).

 {% include prerequisites.html %}